- Safe, sweet, smooth, all-natural sugar alternative with no aftertaste

 - Try it for yourself and see!

-- Use as you would table sugar.
+- Use as you would or simple syrup or honey.
 Or add to your desired sweetness.
 Be Sweet is a 1:1 sugar replacement.

 - Serving Size: 1 tsp.
 (6g)

 - Number of Servings:114

 No net carbs and No impact on blood sugar – SAFE FOR DIABETICS.
 Non-GMO, Dairy-Free, Soy-Free, Gluten-Free, Vegetarian, Keto, Paleo, Nut-Free.

 Ideal for low carb, Keto and Paleo diets

 Three cheers for a safe sugar substitute with an authentically sweet taste!

 You will love Body Ecology’s new BE Sweet ™ liquid and powder, all-natural sugar replacement...
 Not only is it made from a specialized blend of three of the safest sugar substitutes, but it is also incredibly delicious, bitter-free, and satisfyingly sweet without an aftertaste.
 Our sugar alternative is made from a perfect blend of monk fruit, stevia, and allulose, leaving your sweet tooth satisfied.

 Stevia and monk fruit are familiar all-natural sugar substitutes.
 However, allulose might be new to you.
 This is another safe and healthy sugar substitute that has only recently come to fame.
 Allulose has a similar texture, taste, and feel as table sugar and is found naturally in a variety of foods we eat daily, such as figs, corn, and raisins.
 Expect to start hearing much more about allulose -- and, soon, seeing it everywhere so you can enjoy an uncompromised taste of sweetness!